The Bankrate promise

-Repossession of a vehicle is an experience every driver wants to avoid.
+Car repossession has increased rapidly since 2020, according to reports from Jalopnik.
 If you fall behind on your payments and your vehicle is at risk of repossession, the good news is that you can take steps to stop this unfortunate conclusion.
+Between reinstatement and loan modification, there are multiple opportunities to avoid repossession.

 Does paying off a car loan stop the repossession process?